-The DPP terminal shall support the division of a channel dedicated to DPP service into sub-channels, the same as is done in the ieee802.16t Point-to-Multipoint AIP.
+The DPP SS shall support the division of a channel dedicated to DPP service into sub-channels, the same as is done in the WirelessMAN-NB PHY.

-A configurable Maximum Channel Occupancy (MAX CO) parameter in the DPP terminal shall limit each burst to an integer multiple of the slot duration.
+A configurable Maximum Channel Occupancy (MAX CO) parameter in the DPP SS shall limit each burst to an integer multiple of the slot duration.
 This parameter will be configured by the user based on the application/deployment scenario.
-This feature helps to avoid excessive usage of the channel by one DPP terminal.
+This feature helps to avoid excessive usage of the channel by one DPP SS.

-When the DPP terminal has data to transmit and the channel is free, it shall compute the total duration of the burst in slots, based on the length of the SDUs in the buffer and the MCS, if the duration is less than the Maximum Channel Occupancy parameter then all available SDUs shall be sent immediately in the same burst else when duration exceeds, then remaining SDUs will be sent in next burst.
+When the DPP SS has data to transmit and the channel is free, it shall compute the total duration of the burst in slots, based on the length of the SDUs in the buffer and the MCS, if the duration is less than the Maximum Channel Occupancy parameter then all available SDUs shall be sent immediately in the same burst else when duration exceeds, then remaining SDUs will be sent in next burst.
 If needed, fragmentation may be used such that the burst duration does not exceed the configured Maximum Channel Occupancy parameter.

 Higher priority SDUs shall be transmitted first while the lower priority SDUs may be left in the queue and transmitted in the next burst., SDUs shall be discarded when their TTL expire.

-The DPP terminal shall set the Random Backoff Count (RBC) to zero before the beginning of each transmission attempt.
+The DPP SS shall set the Random Backoff Count (RBC) to zero before the beginning of each transmission attempt.
 The RSSI threshold shall be used to compare the measured RSSI with the threshold and the channel is accessed if the measured RSSI is less than the threshold.
 In case the channel is busy as indicated by the measured RSSI being greater than the threshold, the RBC count shall be incremented, and a Random Back-Off Duration shall be selected based on the integer random function output with the range of values between one to MAX CO in terms of slots.
-After waiting for the Random Back-Off Duration, the DPP terminal shall repeat the process of channel sensing and transmit if channel is free or incrementing the RBC count and do the Random Back-Off as mentioned above.
+After waiting for the Random Back-Off Duration, the DPP SS shall repeat the process of channel sensing and transmit if channel is free or incrementing the RBC count and do the Random Back-Off as mentioned above.
 In case the RBC exceeds the MAX RBC then it shall be considered as a transmission failure.
 A vendor specific failure indication will be provided to the operator.

-The DPP terminal shall indicate to its peer the need to acknowledge proper receipt of one or more PDUs in the burst as shown in Table 1.
-The DPP terminal shall set the Ack Indication bit to 1 in the CTRL MSG (refer to Table 4 for CTRL MSG) if the transmitted burst requires any of the PDUs to be acknowledged.
+The DPP SS shall indicate to its peer the need to acknowledge proper receipt of one or more PDUs in the burst as shown in Table 1.
+The DPP SS shall set the Ack Indication bit to 1 in the CTRL MSG (refer to Table 4 for CTRL MSG) if the transmitted burst requires any of the PDUs to be acknowledged.

-Upon receiving a PDU, if the CRC check passes successfully for this PDU, the receiving DPP terminal shall transmit a CTRL MSG to the sender DPP terminal with type ACK (value 3) along with the ACK bit map indicating the order of the PDU and corresponding bit set.
+Upon receiving a PDU, if the CRC check passes successfully for this PDU, the receiving DPP SS shall transmit a CTRL MSG to the sender DPP SS with type ACK (value 3) along with the ACK bit map indicating the order of the PDU and corresponding bit set.

-Upon receiving a PDU, if the CRC check for the PDU does not pass successfully, the receiving terminal shall transmit a CTRL MSG to the sender DPP terminal with type ACK (value 3) along with the ACK bit map indicating the order of the PDU and corresponding bit set to zero.
-The sending terminal shall wait for the ACK message for a configurable duration (this should equal the maximum round trip delay) before retransmitting the PDU if no ACK is received.
+Upon receiving a PDU, if the CRC check for the PDU does not pass successfully, the receiving SS shall transmit a CTRL MSG to the sender DPP SS with type ACK (value 3) along with the ACK bit map indicating the order of the PDU and corresponding bit set to zero.
+The sending SS shall wait for the ACK message for a configurable duration (this should equal the maximum round trip delay) before retransmitting the PDU if no ACK is received.

 Half Duplex CSMA

-This paragraph describes the behavior of DPP terminals using HD CSMA with the same TX and RX frequency as well as the case in which distinct TX and RX frequencies are used.
+This paragraph describes the behavior of DPP SSs using HD CSMA with the same TX and RX frequency as well as the case in which distinct TX and RX frequencies are used.